-Italy: Rescue boat with 82 migrants can dock at Italian isle
+Italy: Rescue boat with 82 migrants can sail to Italian isle

 Italian state TV on Friday said France is considering a similar arrangement.

-It also tweeted “we’re relieved” that they were cleared to sail to Lampedusa.

-Fifty of those aboard were rescued on Sept.
-8 from a flimsy rubber dinghy launched from Libya by human traffickers.
-Thirty-four other migrants were rescued the next day in the Mediterranean.
-A woman about to give birth and her husband were taken to Malta earlier in the week.
+He stressed the “principle that whoever can’t stay here must go back, and whoever can stay here, is in Europe and not in Italy.”

+Doctors Without Borders had pleaded that the migrants not get caught up in the wait for such agreement among European Union countries, many of which have long resisted Italy’s appeals for solidarity in accepting the migrants.

-Frances D’Emilio in Rome and Geir Moulson in Berlin contributed to this report.
+Frances D’Emilio reported from Rome.
+Geir Moulson in Berlin contributed to this report.

-Note: This story has been corrected to say that the migrants were rescued on Sept.
-8, not Sept.
-15.